Definition of Bad Requests.

 - 404 Not Found errors: This is an HTTP standard response code and is seen many times.
 This error appears when a user has made a bad request, that is a user attempted to follow a broken or dead link.
-This means that browser asked the server to send a file that is indicated in the document, but server responded that it doesn’t exist.
+This means that the browser asked the server to send a file that is indicated in the document, but the server responded that it doesn’t exist.

-- 401 Gone error: This means that request is dead and is no longer lives at a specified position.
+- 401 Gone error: This means that the request is dead and is no longer lives at a specified position.

 How to search the Bad Request ?

-There are other times when no visual indication of bad request appears.
+There are other times when no visual indication of a bad request appears.
 So, it is recommended to remove unused CSS and to examine all the pages and resources that are being used.

 To find all the error use Page Speed Tool.